llharris/vagrant-ha-kubernetes/README.md

 As such, things start to get a bit complicated towards the end where I want to run some operations in parallel.
 Essentially this just does all of the pre-reqs of setting up a HA k8s cluster.
 The last bit is currently a manual step which seems to be a bit hit and miss.

+Because this was thrown together quickly there's quite a bit of stuff that's hard coded.
+As such, don't try to change the IPs used or the guest hostnames unless you're prepared to go through all the files and change every reference.

 ### To-Do List

 * Add an ingress controller